openconfig/reference/rpc/gnmi/gnmi-commit-confirmed.md

 A commit can be initiated by providing `CommitRequest` as action in the extension.
 A `id` must to be provided by the client.
 The server shall associate the commit with the provided `id`.
 During confirm or cancel action the provided `id` must match the `id` of the on-going commit.

-`rollback_duration` can be used to override the default rollback duration which is 10min.
+`rollback_duration` can be used to override the default rollback duration.
+In JSON format, the Duration type is encoded as a string rather than an object where the string ends in the suffix "s" (indicating seconds) Eg. "10s". object Server should maintain a default 10 minutes duration when `rollback_duration` is not present in the request.
 If a confirmation call is not received before the rollback duration then the configuration is reverted.

-If a commit is issued whilst an existing rollback counter is running then the server returns with FAILED_PRECONDITION error.
+If a `CommitRequest` is issued whilst an existing rollback counter is running then the server returns with FAILED_PRECONDITION error.

 If a SetRequest call is made without extension whilst an existing rollback counter is running then a